December 10, 2019

 Whatever solution you end up choosing it should be reliable, trustworthy, supporting new generation of metrics, extensible through robust APIs and making reports available beyond your development team.

-Hopefully, you have now learned enough about web performance to confidently start monitoring and improving the user experience and adoption of your products.
+Hopefully, you have now learned enough about speed to confidently start monitoring and improving the user experience and adoption of your products.

-If you’re interested in keeping up with performance and web platform news, sign up for our fortnightly mailing—Performance Newsletter.
+If you’re interested in keeping up with speed and web platform news, sign up for our fortnightly mailing—Performance Newsletter.